The flavour of clementine and cranberry together makes this oatmeal breakfast dish a treat for your tastebuds.

 The natural tang of the cranberries is balanced perfectly by the sweet, juicy orange.

-In this delicious plant-based breakfast recipe, you’ll find an antioxidant-rich start to your day.
+In this delicious plant-based breakfast recipe (just one of many!), you’ll find an antioxidant-rich start to your day.

 Our Clementine Cranberry Oats recipe features a unique ingredient: Amla Green.